 Mutual Judge Preference and "Conflicts" Policy

 As part of our commitment to transparency, we will err on the side of caution to avoid even the appearance of impropriety.
-The rest of this document contains the official DebateDrills MJP and conflict guidelines we require students to abide by at any given tournament.
-It also contains a roster of students on our team.
+The rest of this webpage contains a roster of students on our team.
 While we will strive to check every single conflict to ensure that we are constantly leading the charge in best practices, it is possible we will occasionally make mistakes.
 If you have any concerns about who is judging our students at any time, please do not hesitate to get in touch.

 DebateDrills Official Team MJP and Conflict Policy